Skip to content

 Disadvantages

-• Some companies do not like the managed solution, but Sophos data protection is very transparent
+• Some companies are not comfortable with a managed solution, although Sophos’s data protection is very transparent

 PDFs